 Cost: Has a free plan.
 The team plan with collaborative features is $149/month.

-Notably, they have live video collaboration features to discuss edits, host meetings, or have GIF battles with colleagues.
+Notably, they have live video collaboration features to discuss edits, host meetings, or send animated GIFs and have GIF battles with colleagues.

 Advantages: Offline access to presentation for editing without an Internet connection and live video calls while working on the same project.